singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 ```
 ***Keep the Terminal Window/Command Prompt open to keep the server running!***

-Before we can test the system there's a few preparatory measures to be made to our Pelican site, so open up a new terminal window (do not use the one that's running the server) and enter the following commands, one by one (you can ommit the comments):
+Before we can test the system there's a few preparatory measures to be made to our Pelican site, so open up a *new* terminal window (do not use the one that's running the server) and enter the following commands, one by one:
 ```
 $ cd Pelican
 $ virtualenv pelican-env